MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-existing-arc-vm.md

 ---
-title: Create Azure Stack HCI VM image from an existing Arc VM
+title: Create Azure Local VM image from an existing Arc VM
-description: Learn how to create Azure Stack HCI VM images using an existing Arc VM via Azure CLI.
+description: Learn how to create Azure Local VM images using an existing Arc VM via Azure CLI.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
 ms.service: azure-stack-hci
 ms.custom: devx-track-azurecli
-ms.date: 10/23/2024
+ms.date: 11/05/2024
 ---

-# Create Azure Stack HCI VM image using existing Arc VMs
+# Create Azure Local VM image using existing Arc VMs

 [!INCLUDE [hci-applies-to-22h2-21h2](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to create virtual machine (VM) images for your Azure Stack HCI using existing Arc VMs via the Azure CLI.
-The operating system (OS) disk of the Arc VM is used to create a gallery image on your Azure Stack HCI.
+This article describes how to create virtual machine (VM) images for your Azure Local using existing Arc VMs via the Azure CLI.
+The operating system (OS) disk of the Arc VM is used to create a gallery image on your Azure Local.

 ## Prerequisites